 In all other areas, we recommend combining the strictest regulations in order to cover all bases.
 The primary difference in Delta-10 vs cannabis transportation is that it is always illegal to transport high-THC cannabis products across state lines or to carry it on any federally owned land.
 Because Delta-10 is federally legal, the same restrictions may not apply, but you should make sure that you are not breaking any state laws while transporting Delta-10-THC products.

-If you're still confused on how to carry Delta-10-THC products in your car, here is what we recommend:
+If you're unsure how to carry Delta-10 THC products in your car, here’s what we recommend:

 One of the most important parts of traveling with Delta-10-THC is ensuring that your Delta-10 products are legal to begin with.
 In other words, you need to make sure that the Delta-10 products you buy are made by responsible manufacturers who follow all federal and state hemp laws.